 What you don’t see.

 I parked my car in the last spot(well, well, well, what a surprise!) and walked beside the waters along the Great North Walk.
 Ah, bliss… A gentle breeze blew beside the water, the cicadas gently hummed, the water gently lapped.
-I knew there was a rocky platform, as I had seen various images from walker’s blogs, and I knew it was ‘only’ a twenty minute walk or so from the ferry.
+I knew a rocky platform existed, as I had seen various images from walker’s blogs, and I knew it was ‘only’ a twenty minute walk or so from the ferry.

 I continued on the flat path beside the waters with a spring in my step.
 Annnnnd – then the path veered away from the Waters.. and veered Up.
 It didn’t stop going up, and then it didn’t stop going up some more.
 Up and up it went.
 I am talking elevation and temperature, with a nice inversely proportional rise in air stillness.
 Not a breath of air.
 With a full camera backpack on my back and carrying a definitely-not-hiking weight tripod, it was heavy going.
 I climbed over a hundred vertical metres in all, I suspect, two-thirds to three-quarters of waters-to-ridge-top elevation before I finally arrived at the platform.
-I reckon I weighed many kilos less at the top than at the bottom, I was covered in sweat, and it didn’t stop…
+I reckon I weighed many kilos less at the top than at the bottom.
+Sweat covered me, and it didn’t stop dripping for a while…

 How I felt, and what I saw when I was there